Marketing vs. Sales: What's the Difference?

 Marketing: If you enjoy being creative, strategic, and analytical, then marketing might be a good fit for you.
 Marketers often have to be collaborative, innovative, and organized as they research new ways to communicate, develop effective messaging, and work to generate interest in a company.

 Sales: If you enjoy working independently, being competitive, and connecting with new people, then sales might be a good fit for you.
-Salespeople often have to be personable, organized, and self-starters so they can develop better relationships with customers, identify their needs, and convert those needs into a sale.
+Salespeople often have to be personable, organized, and self-starters so they can develop better relationships with customers, identify their needs, and convert those needs into sales.

 Placeholder